Hazarduari Palace: Secret 1000 Doors into Bengal’s Regal Past

 During its heydays this palace was used for daily durbar works, and as residence of Nawabs and many British officials.
 The colossal pillars, the façade of the building, the lofty dome adorned with stucco ornamentation make the palace look grand!
 It is a fine example of Indo-European architecture style.

 Most unfortunate part was the board displaying the sign “No photography”.
 Folks there are so strict.
-They held back our cameras at the ticket counters and we are supposed to collect while exiting.
+They held back our cameras at the ticket counters and we are supposed to collect our cameras while exiting.

-10 Interesting Facts of Hazarduari Palace
+Architectural Marvels – Interesting Facts Hazarduari Palace

 1. Nizamat Imambara